 At INS, we talk a lot about Workforces for the Future and the attributes individuals need to develop to keep up with future job trends.
-I recently read an article from Apolitical which looked at the views of public servants worldwide.
-The article focused on what top qualities are required to work in Government, and they are as follows:
+I recently read an article from Apolitical which looked at the views of public servants worldwide on the top qualities needed to work in the public sector.

 8 attributes you need

 INS’s CEO, Sophia Symeou, has had experience working within the public sector, designing and implementing complex projects and reform initiatives.
 She is passionate about creating Workforces of the Future.
-She keeps her finger on the pulse of the constant changing world of work and its future trends.
-Sophia has created a list of core attributes which will be vital in succeeding in the new world of work.
-These attributes share similarities with those outlined in the Apolitical article.
-The core attributes Sophia believes will contribute to our future value are as follows:
+She keeps her finger on the pulse of the constantly changing world of work and its future trends.
+Building on work of others, Sophia has created a list of core attributes which will be vital in succeeding in the new world of work:

 - Complex problem solver